psrenergy/LightBenders.jl/README.md

 ## Introduction

-**LightBenders** is a Julia package that provides a flexible and efficient implementation of the two-stage Benders decomposition method.
-Designed for solving large-scale optimization problems, **LightBenders** is especially suited for problems where decisions are divided into a main (first-stage) problem and a set of scenario-dependent (second-stage) problems.
+LightBenders is a Julia package that provides a flexible and efficient implementation of the two-stage Benders decomposition method.
+Designed for solving large-scale optimization problems, LightBenders is especially suited for problems where decisions are divided into a main (first-stage) problem and a set of scenario-dependent (second-stage) problems.

-With support for both serialized and parallel processing of second-stage scenarios, **LightBenders** allows users to efficiently tackle computationally demanding problems.
+With support for both serialized and parallel processing of second-stage scenarios, LightBenders allows users to efficiently tackle computationally demanding problems.
 By leveraging Julia's high-performance capabilities and parallel computing features, the package offers robust performance for solving a wide range of applications, including energy systems, logistics, and supply chain optimization.

 ### Key Features
 - Generic Implementation: Fully customizable for diverse optimization models.
 - Scenario Management: Scenarios are handled either sequentially or in parallel, enabling scalability for large instances.
 - User-Friendly Interface: Seamlessly integrates with Julia's optimization ecosystem, such as JuMP.
-- Parallel Computing Support: Efficiently utilize multiple cores or distributed systems for solving second-stage problems in parallel.
+- Parallel Computing Support: Efficiently utilize multiple cores or distributed systems to solve second-stage problems in parallel.

 **LightBenders** is ideal for researchers and practitioners looking to adopt a modular and high-performance approach to Benders decomposition in Julia.